The Traditional Approach

 Why bother with a real estate lawyer in the age of DIY?

+Who needs a lawyer for the whole transaction?
 Why not save money by using a lawyer only in the specific areas where you believe you need one?

 There are many areas in which clients seek limited or partial representation, but the following is a sampling: